libp2p/specs/gossipsub/README.md

   then it checks the TTL of the message.
   If it is 0, the request is dropped, otherwise Q decrements the TTL and forwards the message to a random node in its active list.
-- If the size of Q's active list is less than `A`, it accepts the join, adds P to its active list and sends to it `NEIGHBOR` message.
+- If the TTL of the request is 0 or if the size of Q's active list is less than `A`, it accepts the join, adds P to its active list and sends a `NEIGHBOR` message.
-- If the TTL of the request is 0, then it  accepts the P as a new random neighbor.
-- Otherwise it decrements the TTL and forwards the message to a random node to its active list.
+- Otherwise it decrements the TTL and forwards the message to a random node in its active list.

 When Q accepts P as a new neighbor, it also sends a `FORWARDJOIN` message to a random node in its active list.
 The `FORWARDJOIN`